Programme autumn 2025

 Professor Ilan Pappé - Fellow at Institute of Arab and Islamic Studies, University of Exeter

 Professor Pappé obtained his BA from the Hebrew University in Jerusalem and his D. Phil from the University of Oxford in 1984.
-He founded and directed the Academic Institute for Peace in Givat Haviva, Israel and was the Chair of the Emil Tuma Institute for Palestine Studies in Haifa between, where he was also a senior lecturer at the Haifa University, Israel between.
-More recently he has been the chair of the Department of History at the Cornwall Campus, and became a fellow of the IAIS in 2010.
+He founded and directed the Academic Institute for Peace in Givat Haviva and was the Chair of the Emil Tuma Institute for Palestine Studies and Senior Lecturer at Haifa University, Israel.
+More recently, he has been the chair of the Department of History at the Cornwall Campus.

 Room: K2, Kåkenhus, Campus Norrköping.